cawel/notes-binder/en/documentaries/The Story of India/Episode 4 - Ages of Gold.md

 * Kama Sutra was written in the 5th century

 ## Hindu philosophy
-* dharma: righteous human being (virtue)
+* 4 purusharthas (goals of human existence):
-* artha: fathering wealth
+  * dharma: (religious, social and/or moral) righteousness, both spiritual and ritual
+  * artha: (material and/or financial) prosperity as well as pursuit of meaning
-* kama: idea of love
+  * kama: (sexual) pleasure
-* moksha: liberation
+  * moksha: (spiritual) liberation; or renunciation as well as detachment
 * men and women are equal
 * the product of an age of freedom of thought